sbg/Mitty/Readme.md

 We can use a set of tools developed by the GA4GH consortium to compare a VCF produced by a pipeline with a truth VCF.
-This comparison is presented as another VCF annotated with information about each call - whether it is a TP, FN, FP or GT call.

-`pr-by-size` is a program that summarizes the comparison in terms of variant size.
+This comparison is presented as another VCF annotated with information about each call - whether it is a TP, FN, FP or GT call. `pr-by-size` is a program that summarizes the data in such an evaluation VCF in terms of variant size.

 ```
 mitty -v4 debug pr-by-size \